briandrum/codes.forchagrin.com/_chapters/chapter-333-ovi-willful-misconduct-speed.md

                 electronic monitoring or continuous alcohol monitoring or both types of monitoring and jail term, the court shall require the offender to be assessed by a community addiction services provider that is authorized by Ohio R.C.
-5119.21, subject to subsection (k) of this section, and shall order the offender to follow the treatment recommendations of the services provider.
+[5119.21][ORC Section 5119.21], subject to subsection (k) of this section, and shall order the offender to follow the treatment recommendations of the services provider.
 The purpose of the assessment is to determine the degree of the offender's alcohol usage and to determine whether or not treatment is warranted.
 Upon the request of the court, the services provider shall submit the results of the assessment to the court, including all treatment recommendations and clinical diagnoses related to alcohol use.

             2. _(2)_ If the sentence is being imposed for a violation of subsection (a)(1)F., G., H. or I. or (a)(2) of this section, except